konigio/konigio.github.io/docs/The_Case_for_Semantic_Modeling.md

 Let's look at a concrete example.
 Suppose you decide to use the [W3C Activity Streams Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/) to report social interactions.
-For instance, whenever someone "likes" a blog post, you might publish a record like the one shown below, where the `endTime` is the time of the event expressed in milliseconds since the beginning of the epoch (00:00:00 January 1, 1970).
+For instance, whenever someone "likes" a blog post, you might publish a record like the one shown below, where `endTime` is the time of the event expressed in milliseconds since the beginning of the epoch (00:00:00 January 1, 1970).

 **Sample Activity Record: Version 1**